Anthony Sedlak

 Anthony Lawrence Sedlak (April 15, 1983 – July 4, 2012) was a Canadian chef and the host of Food Network Canada's The Main.

 Early life and education

 Sedlak was born in Prince George, British Columbia and grew up in North Vancouver.
 At age 13, he began bussing at the Grouse Mountain cafeteria.
 He was soon promoted to the resort's main kitchen at 14, where he worked as production cook for what was then Bar 98.
 By 16 he was working at the Grouse Nest restaurant (now The Observatory).
-During this time he completed the Culinary Art Program at Carson Graham Secondary School in North Vancouver, followed by a four-year apprenticeship program at Vancouver Community College.
+During this time he completed the Culinary Art Program at Carson Graham Secondary School in North Vancouver, followed by a four-year apprenticeship program at Vancouver Community College (VCC).